 About this release

-This release by Public Health Scotland (PHS) is the seventh report by the Scottish Trauma Audit Group (STAG) since 2011.
-The report provides a comprehensive summary of type and severity of injury, patient journey and outcome for Scotland.
-Compliance with a subset of the Scottish Trauma Network (STN) Key Performance Indicators (KPIs) is reported for the second time and Patient Reported Outcome Measures (PROMs) for the first time.
+This release by Public Health Scotland (PHS) is the eighth report by the Scottish Trauma Audit Group (STAG) since 2011.
+Compliance with a subset of the Scottish Trauma Network Key Performance Indicators, case-mix adjusted mortality and Patient Reported Outcome Measures (PROMs) are within part one of the report.
+Part two and three provide a comprehensive summary of injuries and the patient journey for both adults and paediatrics respectively.

 Patients aged 16 years and over